Farama-Foundation/HighwayEnv/docs/dynamics/road/neighbour_vehicles.md

 ## Demonstration

 The animation below compares `merge-v0` (left, original same-segment search) with `merge-v1` (right, connected-lane search) running the same seed and actions side by side.
-When the ego vehicle approaches a segment boundary, `merge-v1` can detect a lead vehicle that has already entered the next segment, while `merge-v0` cannot.
-Also notice that vehicle behaviour is different even with the same seed.
+When the ego vehicle passes a segment boundary, `merge-v1` can detect a rear vehicle that is in previous segment, while `merge-v0` cannot.
+Also notice that vehicle behaviour is **different** even with the same seed.

 ```{figure} ../../../../_static/img/compare_merge_v0_v1.gif
 :align: center